moa-engine/blog/content/_index.md

 social_media_card = "social_cards/index.jpg"
 +++

-tabi is a fast, lightweight, and modern [Zola](https://www.getzola.org) theme.
-It aims to be a personal page and home to blog posts.
-It features a perfect Lighthouse score, responsive design, dark and light themes, custom shortcodes, and much more.
+MOA is a free and open-source meta-search engine.
+This application is designed with the aim of simplicity and usability for the general public, providing good and usable results while ensuring privacy, transparency, and freedom on the internet.